BeurskensDylan/beurskensdylan/README.md

 - 👋 Hey fellow developers!
-I am Yunoku, 22 years old and based in the Netherlands!
+I am Dylan, 22 years old and based in the Netherlands!
 - 👀 I am a Software Developer
 - 🌱 At this moment I am learning JavaScript and the beautiful Flutter framework!
-- 📫 You can reach me using my website, it's in my profile!
+- 📫 Email: info@dylanbeurskens.com